Alabama Extension at Alabama A&M University

 - Learn to Grow increases the intake of local fresh fruits and vegetables to improve nutrition and health, raises awareness about GMOs and educates communities about economical gardening in urban spaces (1-2 hour class).

 - Master Gardeners trains volunteers interested in committing their time to intensive horticulture-related training and to then serve as an Extension volunteer in their community

-- STEM in the Gardens recruits Master Gardener volunteers to educate youth about STEM-related agricultural practices, the benefits of eating fresh produce, environmental conservation and beneficial organisms, including pollinators such as bees.
+- STEM in the Gardens offers train-the-trainer workshops to help teachers and volunteer educators educate youth about STEM-related agricultural practices, the benefits of eating fresh produce, environmental conservation and beneficial organisms, including pollinators such as bees.

 - Water Wheels (Outdoor Water Conservation Laboratory) is a 36-foot mobile lab used to educate audiences about water conservation.
 The lab comes complete with a rainwater collection system and 15 gaming computers.